datacarpentry/astronomy-python/episodes/02-coords.md

 Throughout this lesson we are going to be defining a rectangle often.
 Rather than copy and paste multiple lines of code, we will write a function to build the rectangle for us.
 By having the code contained in a single location, we can easily fix bugs or update our implementation as needed.
-By choosing an explicit function name our code is also self documenting, meaning its easy for us to understand that we are building a rectangle when we call this function.
+By choosing an explicit function name our code is also self documenting, meaning it's easy for us to understand that we are building a rectangle when we call this function.

 To create a rectangle, we will use the following function, which takes the lower and upper bounds as parameters and returns a list of x and y coordinates of the corners of a rectangle starting with the lower left corner and working clockwise.